-Our conveyancing and property law experience is extensive, having worked with numerous individuals, farmers, small businesses, and corporate clients assisting them across a broad range of property law matters.
+Our conveyancing and property lawyers in Townsville have extensive experience, having worked with numerous individuals, farmers, small businesses, and corporate clients assisting them across a broad range of property law matters.

 What is conveyancing?

 Conveyancing is the process of transferring the legal title of real estate from one party to another, whether it be residential or commercial property, a farming enterprise, rural or vacant land.
 As one of the largest financial transactions many of us will make in our lifetime, it makes sense to get expert advice from an experienced lawyer.